ep390/ep390/website/app/assignments/1/page.md

 ---
-title: "Lesson 1: Getting Started"
+title: "Module 1: Next.js Web Server Basics"
 excerpt: "Let's create some pages in the class website.
 Over the course of the semester, we will explore how far we can push AI to create increasingly elaborate content."
 ---

 Let's create some pages in the class website.
 Over the course of the semester, we will explore how far we can push AI to create increasingly elaborate content.
-To get started we will go over the simplest possible example.
+But first we will try a very simple example.

 ## What You'll Learn